thoughtspot/thoughtspot.github.io/_admin/loading/sharding.md

 ## Joining two sharded fact tables

-You can also join two sharded fact tables with different shard keys, this is know as _non co-sharded_ tables.
+You can also join two sharded fact tables with different shard keys, this is known as _non co-sharded_ tables.
 It may take a while to join two tables sharded on different keys since a lot of data redistribution is required.
 Therefore, ThoughtSpot recommends that you use a common shard key for two fact tables.